jessy-bgl/impact/.github/instructions/general.instructions.md

 ## Project Structure

-- This is a React Native app
+- This is a React Native app built with Expo
 - Assets (images, fonts, etc.) are stored in the `assets/` directory
 - The main application code is located in the `src/` directory